WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-##### 400 (Bad Request)

-If the `url` of the link is longer that 2000 characters, the API will respond with an HTTP status code of 400, and a body that looks like this:
+If the `url` of the link is longer that 2000 characters, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {